nlohmann/json/README.md

 - [Silverweed](https://github.com/silverweed) overloaded `parse()` to accept an rvalue reference.
 - [dariomt](https://github.com/dariomt) fixed a subtlety in MSVC type support.
 - [ZahlGraf](https://github.com/ZahlGraf) added a workaround that allows compilation using Android NDK.
+- [Eau Claire](https://github.com/whackashoe) replaced a function that was marked as unsafe by Visual Studio.

 Thanks a lot for helping out!